jimsynz/hamlbars/README.md

 Probably the best way to do this is to create an initializer.
 This is dangerous and possibly stupid as a large number of Rails' helpers require access to the request object, which is not present when compiling assets.

+That said, it can be pretty handy to have access to the route helpers.

 **Use at your own risk.
 You have been warned.**